rcamilo1526/rcamilo1526/README.md

 - :ok_hand: I also have some knowledge in WebDev and DevOps.

-- :nerd_face: Learning new things every day that I can.
+- :nerd_face: Learning new things every day.

 - 🌱 Cultivating knowledge on MLOps.